prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 Startups without any outside investors are called "bootstrap" startups.
 Founders invest their own money in the business, and as the company starts generating profits, they also invest that money into the company.

-So, when does a "startup" become a "company"?
+So, when does a "startup" becomes a "company"?
 Generally, when the company does it's IPO(Initial Public Offering), or it's private valuation becomes >$1B(unicorn) or >$10B(decacorn) it's no more a startup.
 It's too big to be called a startup.
 By this time most likely, the company will have hundreds or sometimes thousands of employees.

 Let's take an example of a hypothetical startup and try to explore all related stack-holders.
 This example is a somewhat simplified version of the actual process.